Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 Skip the Oaxaca crowds.
 A mom's guide to Day of the Dead in Mexico City - which cemeteries welcome families, the Mixquic vigil, Coyoacan ofrendas, and kid etiquette.

 Everyone tells you to fly to Oaxaca for Day of the Dead, and yes, Oaxaca is magical.
-But Mexico City has its own deeply moving Dia de los Muertos, and for families who already happen to be in the capital (or who do not want to deal with the Oaxaca crowds and prices), the city's cemeteries and neighborhood vigils are an unforgettable, kid-appropriate way to experience the holiday.
+But Mexico City has its own deeply moving Día de los Muertos, and for families who already happen to be in the capital - or who don't want to deal with the Oaxaca crowds and prices - the city's cemeteries and neighborhood vigils are an unforgettable, kid-appropriate way to experience the holiday.
+Tía Rosa lives in Coyoacán and has been walking me through the city's altars since I was Sofia's age.
+This is what she taught me.

-This is a guide for moms taking kids to Mexico City for Day of the Dead - which cemeteries actually allow respectful family visitors, where the family vigils happen, what time of day works for kids, and what NOT to do.
+This guide is for moms taking kids to Mexico City for Day of the Dead.
+Which cemeteries actually allow respectful family visitors.
+Where the family vigils happen.
+What time of day works for kids.
+What NOT to do.
 The holiday is a celebration of life, not a Halloween party, and a little preparation makes it richer for your whole family.

 The Quick Verdict for Families